 Exchangeable Securities are recorded at fair value based on the market price of the Units.
 They are reflected as a liability on the REIT's consolidated balance sheet, and therefore a decrease of the REIT's Unit price reduces the value of the liability.
-The closing price of a REIT Unit on the Toronto Stock Exchange was \$0.87 on June 30, 2024, compared to \$1.70 at close of December 31, 2023, resulting in a loss of \$394 and \$779 in the net change in fair value of Exchangeable Securities respectively in the second quarter and throughout the first half of 2024.
+After a drop below the \$1 line (\$0.87 at Q2 24 close), the Unit price slightly recovered in Q3 leading to a small loss in net change in fair value over the quarter ended September 30, 2024.
+The closing price of a REIT Unit on the Toronto Stock Exchange was \$1.11 on September 30, 2024, compared to \$1.70 at close of December 31, 2023, resulting in a small gain of \$554 in the net change in fair value of Exchangeable Securities for the nine months of 2024.